AimeeKnight/Blogament/README.md

 #### Deployment and S3 Image Upload with Heroku

 Blogament is designed to be used in conjunction with Carrierwave, Fog, and Amazon S3.
-While Blogament takes care of the ImageUploader class, it's up to you to configure Carrierwave by creating a file at `/config/initializers/carrierwave.rb`.
+While Blogament takes care of the ImageUploader class and all necessary dependencies (no need to add anything besed blogament to your Gemfile), it's up to you to configure Carrierwave by creating a file at `/config/initializers/carrierwave.rb`.
 The configuration has worked beautifully for me when deploying to Heroku, and using the Figaro gem to store my environment variables.